ishashenoy/SignWave/README.md

-# FlowState
+# SignWave

-FlowState is an interactive hand-pose rhythm game and rehab/training toolkit that uses MediaPipe hand landmarks, a small PyTorch pose classifier, and OpenCV/Flask front-ends to provide two modes:
+SignWave is an interactive hand-pose rhythm game and rehab/training toolkit that uses MediaPipe hand landmarks, a small PyTorch pose classifier, and OpenCV/Flask front-ends to provide two modes:

 - Local real-time game (OpenCV window) — run from the command line.
 - Web dashboard + streaming (Flask) — run a web server to view sessions, calibration, and export results.